JarVices/MsfMania/README.md

 # MsfMania
-MsfMania is a command line tool developed in Python that is designed to bypass antivirus software on Windows.
+MsfMania is a command line tool developed in Python that is designed to bypass antivirus software on Windows and Linux/Mac in the future.

 ![alt text](https://github.com/G1ft3dC0d3/MsfMania/blob/master/VirusTotal.png)